dongyang/27smiles/source/_posts/2010-04-07-securely-backup-of-vps-with-duplicity-and-gpg.markdown

 Do exactly the same for the signature key, but make sure you use a different passphrase.

-Once both keys have been created you need export and copy the public encryption and private signature keys to the production box; the safest way to do this is SCP/SSH.
+Once both keys have been created you need to export and copy the public encryption and private signature keys to the production box; the safest way to do this is SCP/SSH.
+=
 To export the keys run the following commands:

 <pre>$ gpg --export -a 'Edge Backup Encryption' > edge.enc.pub.gpg<br>$ gpg --export-secret-keys -a 'Edge Backup Signature' > backup.sig.sec.gpg</pre>